8ta4/quest/DONTREADME.md

 > Can I host the YAML file anywhere other than GitHub?

-Yes, you can host the YAML file wherever you like, as long as it's accessible to users.
+Yes, you can host the YAML file wherever you like, as long as it's accessible.

 > Does the URL for the YAML file need to contain a hash?